-For Data, software and materials outputs
+Data, software and materials outputs

 - 1. What outputs will your research generate? - 2.
-What metadata and documentation (for example the methodology of data collection and way of organising data) will accompany the outputs? - 3.
+What metadata and documentation (for example, the methodology of data collection and way of organising data) will accompany the outputs? - 3.
 When will these outputs be made available? - 4.
 Where will you make these outputs available? - 5.
-How will these outputs be discovered and accessed by the research community? (for example through presentations or press releases) - 6.
-Are there possible restrictions to data sharing or embargo reasons? - 7.
+How will these outputs be discovered and accessed by the research community? (for example. through presentations or press releases) - 6.
+Will there be any restrictions on the sharing of the final data set?
+If there will be, describe these restrictions. - 7.
 How will data and metadata be stored, backed up and preserved? - 8.
 What resources (for example financial and time) will be dedicated to outputs management and ensuring all data is findable, accessible, interoperable and reproducible?